veggiemonk/awesome-docker/pull_request_template.md

 **RULES (because you probably didn't read the guidelines):**

+Links will be tested with [awesome_bot](https://github.com/dkhamsing/awesome_bot).
+Please make sure your URL to be listed is unique (do some search queries), otherwise put a link at the end of `README.md` file.

 - FORMAT
   - Use the following format: `[Name](Link) - Description.`
-  - Name should be the title of the project
+  - `[Name]` should be the title of the project
-  - Link should be to the GitHub source code, not to the website
+  - `(Link)` should be pointing to a GitHub repository, not to a website
-  - Description should end with a full stop/period
+  - `Description.` should end with a full stop/period
-  - After the description, add the name of the author with a link to its GitHub account like `By [@author](GitHub account)`
+  - For GitHub repositories, add the name of the author with a link to its GitHub account after the description, like `By [@author](GitHub account)`
 - ORDER: The entries are in lexical order (English letter order)
 - LABEL (Optional)
   - $$$ indicates if one needs a paying subscription to use the project.